zhaoyuzhi/Reference-Based-Sketch-Image-Colorization-ImageNet/README.md

 sh sbatch_run.sh or sh local_run.sh
 ```

-By the way, I use 8 Titan GPUs to train the network with batch size of 64, epoch of 40.
-It takes approximately 10 days!
+I use 8 Titan GPUs to train the network with batch size of 64, epoch of 40 (a epoch includes 1281167 training images).
+It takes approximately 15 days!

 The forward of GAN discriminator and VGG-16 take a lot of time, which are used to compute GAN loss and perceptual loss, etc.